DiscontinuedUpdate: Brooks Ravenna 10

 - The Brooks Ravenna 8 continues to provide the same underfoot comfort and feel.
 It comes with minimal changes and one of the minor updates can be seen on the upper.
 It uses a new air mesh material with altered overlays that provides the same amount of breathability and support.

-- The shoe also comes with an enhanced adjustable saddle that provides a more secure fit in the midfoot.
+- The road running shoe also comes with an enhanced adjustable saddle that provides a more secure fit in the midfoot.

 - The Ravenna 8 also comes with a new midfoot transition zone that delivers a faster feel and a smoother heel to toe transition.